delingren/walle/remote_transmitter.md

 * `Ax` with `Bx`, for `x` in `{U,D,L,R}`
 * `Lx` with `Rx`, for `x` in `{1,2}`

+For PCB2:

+* Connect `HIGH` to `BAT+` from PCB1
+* Bridge `LOW` with `GND`
+* Connect `SW` to `BAT-` from PCB1
+* Connect `GND` to `GND` from PCB1, which ultimately connects to `GND` of the MCU

+This way, when the switch is turned on, `BAT-` is connected to `GND` of both PCBs and the MCU.

-All told, we need to use 17 input pins, 4 of which need to be able to analog.
-Note that `A6` and `A7` are analog input only.
+Now to tally all the GPIO pin usage, we need to use 17 input pins, 4 of which need to be able to analog.
+Note that `A6` and `A7` are analog input only for Pro Mini.
 So I'll use them for a joystick.
 Pin `13` is the built-in LED.
 I could remove the LED and reclaim the pin.
 But I might find a use for it later.
 So I'm saving pin `13`.
 We also need one digital output pin to drive the IR LED.
 That's 18 GPIO pins in total.
 The dev board I have, basically a clone of Arduino Pro Mini, has just enough.

 Outgoing wires:
 * PCB1: